One Industry Logo

 The objective of the One Industry Logo action is to provide clients, employers and contractors with a consistent means of recognising that an individual has achieved the agreed standard of qualification and skill in the occupation they are working in and to give the industry confidence in that brand.

-SInce 2015, a number of other card schemes, across a range of construction sectors, have commited to the CLC requirements and so display the CSCS logo on their cards.
+Since 2015, 38 card schemes, across a range of construction sectors, have committed to the CLC requirements and so display the CSCS logo on their cards.
 A full list of these schemes and their contact details can be found here.